Written by Donald E. Sheppard|

-> According to Hernando de Soto's Secretary, © 1993, University of Alabama Press "On Tuesday, the sixth of September (1541, DeSoto's army) departed from Coligua (Kaskaskia, Illinois) and crossed the (Mississippi) river another time..." below Sainte Genevieve, spending that night on Saline Creek while others crossed under that evening's Full Moon.
-They had crossed that Great River between Kentucky and Indiana on their way to Illinois; we call it the Ohio River at that point today.
-Native Americans called them all "The Great River," as did DeSoto's people.
+According to Rodrigo Rangel, Hernando de Soto's Private Secretary, "On Tuesday, the sixth of September (1541, DeSoto's army) departed from Coligua (Kaskaskia, Illinois) and crossed the river another time..."© 1993, University of Alabama Press They crossed the Mississippi River headed for Cayas, spending that night under Harvest Moon at Saline Creek on the river's Missouri bank.
+They had crossed the river between Kentucky and Indiana on their way to Illinois; we call that one the Ohio River.
+Most Native Americans called all of the Mississippi River and its big feeders "the Great River," or simply "the river," as did DeSoto's army.

 and CONQUEST CALENDARS

-"...and on Wednesday (September 7th) they crossed some mountains and went to Calpista (Farmington), in which there was a spring of water from which very good salt is made, cooking it until it cakes.
-On the following day, Thursday, they went to Palisma (Ironton, then on to Lesterville the next day, Friday), and on Saturday, the tenth of September, they came forth to sleep at a body of water..." on the large lake above Reynolds. "...and on Sunday (September 11th) they arrived at Quixila (Bunker) and rested there on Monday, and they went on Tuesday to Tutilcoya" (on Sinkin Creek, southwest of Bunker).
+Rangel continues, "...and on Wednesday (September 7th) they crossed some mountains (the St. Francis Mountains, photo at left) and went to Calpista (up Saline Creek to Farmington on map below right), in which there was a spring of water from which very good salt is made, cooking it until it cakes.
+On the following day, Thursday, they went to Palisma (Iron Mountain, on the Black River Map, below - then down its East Fork toward Lesterville the next day), and on Saturday, the tenth of September (crossed its Middle Fork then up its West Fork and) came forth to sleep at a body of water..." in the flats of its West Fork. "...and on Sunday (September 11th, they went up its Bee Fork and) arrived at Quixila (today's Bunker, 1,000 feet elevation over the Mississippi River) and rested there on Monday, and they went (down Sinkin Creek) on Tuesday to Tutilcoya..." southwest of Bunker.

-Another officer reinforces both, "He (then) came upon another settlement called Tatilcoya (on Sinkin Creek below Bunker), taking with him the chief who guided them to Cayas.
+Elvas says, "He came upon a settlement called Tatilcoya, taking with him the chief who guided them to Cayas.
 From Tatalicoya it is a distance of four days journey to Cayas."

-Another officer says, "...we went to some scattered villages that were called Tatilcoya.
-Here we found a large river (Current River), and afterward (at Arkansas Post) we saw that it flowed into the Great River (the Mississippi via the Black, White and Arkansas Rivers).
-We had information that on this river upstream was a great province called Cayas (probably Salem, at the northern end of that province).
+Biedma says of Tatilcoya, "...we went to some scattered villages that were called Tatilcoya.
+Here we found a large river (the Current River, photo above), and afterward (in Arkansas) we saw that it flowed into the Great River (the Mississippi via the Black, White then Arkansas Rivers).
+We had information that on this river upstream was a great province called Cayas (possibly today's Salem, near the north end of that province).
 We (the scouts) went to it and found that it was all scattered population, though heavy, and several excursions were made.
-The land is very rugged with mountains."
+The land is very rugged with mountains..."
+St. Francis Mountains.

-DeSoto's Secretary goes on to say, "...on Wednesday (from Tutilcoya on Sinkin Creek, southwest of Bunker, we marched) to a town alongside a large river (the Current River at Round Spring), and on Thursday they spent the night alongside a swamp (its still there).
-And the Governor went in advance with some on horseback, and he arrived at Tanico (in Cayas Province, at Summersville); and the next day the army went to the same province of Tanico (he and others will call it "Cayas" over the next seven paragraphs), which was very scattered but very abundant in supplies.
-Some wanted to say that it was Cayas, a large and palisaded town that was widely known (especially to DeSoto's army), but they never were able to see or discover it (horsemen had been to Salem, the northern end of Cayas, without his knowledge), and afterward (in Arkansas, on the White River) they told them that they had left it behind at the side of the river..."
+Rangel reinforces Biedma, "...on Wednesday (from Tutilcoya, map at left, we marched) to a town alongside a large river (the Current River at Round Spring, photo above), and on Thursday they (went up Sprimg Valley toward Flatwood then) spent the night alongside a swamp (there are several six miles east of Summersville around 40 Acre Sink).
+And the Governor went in advance with some on horseback, and he arrived at Tanico (in Cayas Province, at today's Summersville); and the next day the army went to the same province of Tanico (Rangel and others will call Tanico "Cayas" over the next 7 paragraphs), which was very scattered but very abundant in supplies.
+Some wanted to say that it was Cayas, a large and palisaded town that was widely known (especially to DeSoto's army), but they never were able to see or discover it (apparently they didn't realize that scouts had explored the northern end of Cayas, possibly that province's headquarters), and afterward (probably on the Black River in Arkansas 100 miles below Tanico which is fed by the Current River of Cayas) they told them that they had left it behind at the side of the river..."

-Another witness goes on to say, "The governor abode in the province of Cayas (which extended south beyond Mountain View) for a month (three weeks).
-During that interval the horses grew fat and throve more than after a longer time in any other region (of North America) because of the abundance of corn and the leaf thereof, which is, I think, the best that has been seen.
+Elvas says, over the next six paragraphs, "The governor abode in the province of Cayas (which extended south beyond Mountain View, mapped above) for a month (three weeks according to Rangel).
+During that interval the horses grew fat and throve more than after a longer time in any other region because of the abundance of corn and the leaf thereof, which is, I think, the best that has been seen.
 They drank from a very warm and brackish marsh of water, and they drank so much that it was noticed in their bellies when they were brought back from the water...

-"On both sides of the river (Jack's Fork River), the land had cultivated fields and there was an abundance of corn.
-The Indians did not dare to cross (from Mountain View) to the place where we were (on the north shore).
+"On both sides of the river (Jack's Fork Current River, map below), the land had cultivated fields and there was an abundance of corn.
+The Indians did not dare to cross (northerward) to the place where we were.
 When some appeared, some soldiers who saw them called to them.
-The Indians crossed the river and came with them to the place where the governor was (at Summerville).
+The Indians crossed the river and came with them to the place where the governor was (at Summersville).
 He asked them for their chief.
 They declared that he was friendly, but that he did not appear.
 Thereupon, the governor ordered that the chief be told to come and see him and to bring a guide and interpreter for the region ahead, if he wished to be his friend; and that if he did not do that, he would go to fetch him and his hurt would be greater.
-He waited three days, and seeing that he did not come, went to look for him, and brought him back a prisoner with one hundred and fifty of his Indians...
+He waited three days, and seeing that he did not come, went to look for him, and brought him back a prisoner with 150 of his Indians...

 "He (the governor) asked him (the captured chief) whether he had knowledge of any great chief and where the most populated land was.
-He (the chief) said that the best populated land thereabout was a province situated to the south, a day and a half away (at West Plains), called Tulla, that he could give him a guide, but that he did not have the interpreter, for the speech of the Tulla was different from his; and because he and his forebears had always been at war with the lords of the province, they had no converse, nor did they understand each other."
+He (the chief) said that the best populated land thereabout was a province situated to the south, a day and a half away (at West Plains, 33 miles south of Summersville), called Tulla, that he could give him a guide, but that he did not have the interpreter, for the speech of the Tulla was different from his; and because he and his forebears had always been at war with the lords of the province, they had no converse, nor did they understand each other...

-Another witness says of DeSoto's escape from Tula, "It seemed to the governor that it was not good to halt there (at Tula) that night, because he had very few people, and he returned by the road, on which we had come, to a clearing in a lowland that the river made (24 miles from West Plains), having crossed a bad pass of the mountain range (on his way from Tanico) because there was fear that the Indians might take us at the pass..."
-(DeSoto chose to defend the pass from the south side along the river, see aerial photo at left).
+Biedma says of DeSoto's trip back from Tulla, "...he returned by the road, on which we had come, to a clearing in a lowland that the river made (Jack's Fork Current River, 24 miles above West Plains, press map at left), having crossed a bad pass of the mountain range (at Eleven Point River 12 miles above Tulla) because there was fear that the Indians might take us at the pass..."

-DeSoto's Secretary reported, "On Wednesday, the fifth of October (under Harvest Moon), they left from the site of Tanico or Cayase and arrived (three marching days later) on Friday at Tula, and they found the people gone; but they found many supplies.
+Having returned to Tanico, Rangel reported, "On Wednesday, the 5th of October (Hunter's Moon), they left from the site of Tanico or Cayas and arrived (three marching days later) on Friday at Tulla, and they found the people gone; but they found many supplies.
 And on Saturday in the morning the Indians came to give them a surprise attack or battle.
-They brought long poles like lances, the points fire-hardened, and these were the best warriors that the Christians came upon (in North America); and they fought like desperate men, with the greatest courage in the world..." © 1993, UA Press
+They brought long poles like lances, the points fire-hardened, and these were the best warriors that the Christians came upon; and they fought like desperate men, with the greatest courage in the world..."

-Another of DeSoto's Officer's reported, "As soon as the Indians were perceived, both those of horse and those of foot sallied out against them and there many Indians were killed, and some Christians and horses wounded.
+Elvas reported, over the next four paragraphs, "As soon as the Indians were perceived, both those of horse and those of foot sallied out against them and there many Indians were killed, and some Christians and horses wounded.
 Some Indians were captured, six of whom the governor sent to the chief with their right hands and their noses cut off.
 He ordered them to tell him that if he did not come to make his excuses and obey him, he would go to get him; and that he would do to him and to as many of his men as he found what he had done to those he sent to him.
 He gave him the space of three days in which to come.
 This he gave them to understand the best he could by signs as he had no interpreter (who could understand that strange Indian language).

 "After three days came an Indian whom the chief sent laden with cowhides (probably buffalo skins).
 He came weeping bitterly, and coming to the governor cast himself to his feet.
 The governor raised him up, and he made him talk, but no one could understand him (this was the first time DeSoto was completely stymied by speech in North America; every other tribe he had visited could produce an interpreter for the next tribe along his way).
 The governor told him by signs that he should return and tell the chief to send him an interpreter whom the people of Cayas (Southwest Missouri) could understand.
 Next day, three Indians came laden with cowhides and three days after that twenty Indians came.
 Among them was one who understood those of Cayas.
 After a long discourse of excuses from the chief and praises of the governor, he concluded by saying that he and the others were come thither on behalf of the chief to see what his lordship ordered; and that he was ready to serve him.
 The governor and all the men were very glad, for they could in no wise travel without an interpreter (as they had done throughout North America).